 3 miles east of Kewanee, the unique home of Frederick Francis was built in 1890 out of brick, stone and native wood.
 The house features disappearing doors and windows, an air cooling system, radiant heat deflectors in the fireplace chimney, and running water, all without the benefit of electricity.
 The park also sports camping sites, a shelterhouse, picnic facilities, playgrounds, and a baseball diamond.
-Admission for the Woodland Palace is $5 for adults, $1 for children 5 -12, children under 5 are free.
-Francis Park Campground is now closed - Camping with electrical hookup is available for $13 per night or $78 for 7 nights, and tent camping is $10 per night or $60 for 7 nights.
-Woodland Palace is now closed.
-The Park and Woodland Palace will reopen in April 2017 when tours will again be available Mon-Fri 8am-3pm and Sat & Sun 9:30am-4pm.
+Admission for the Woodland Palace is $5 for adults, $1 for children 5 -12, children under 5 are free. - Camping with electrical hookup is available for $13 per night or $78 for 7 nights, and tent camping is $10 per night or $60 for 7 nights.
+The Park and Woodland Palace are closed for the 2019 camping and tour season.
+Francis Park will reopen April 24, 2020.
+If you have questions please contact Kevin Newtons at 309-852-2611 ext 228 or email email@example.com.

 NOTE: SHELTER RESERVATIONS ARE NOT GUARANTEED UNTIL PAYMENT IS RECEIVED AND SHOULD BE MADE THROUGH CITY HALL.
 ALL CAMPING IS FIRST COME FIRST SERVED.